curiousways/curious-ways-website/src/work/engenuiti.md

 ---
 title: "Engenuiti"
-metaDesc: "We helped Engenuiti celebrate their 10th anniversary with new branding and website."
+metaDesc: "We helped Engenuiti celebrate their 10th anniversary with a new website."
 displayOrder: 12
 bodyClass: "theme--engenuiti"
 workTitle: "Engenuiti"
-workSummary: "We helped this firm of structural and civil engineers celebrate their 10th anniversary with new branding and website."
+workSummary: "We helped this firm of structural and civil engineers celebrate their 10th anniversary with a new website."
 workQuote: "We’ve thoroughly enjoyed working with Curious Ways.
-They clearly invested heavily in developing an excellent understanding of us and our practice, helping us understand our own needs and working with us to develop our brand identity.
+They clearly invested heavily in developing an excellent understanding of us and our practice.
 We’ve been in expert hands throughout whilst enjoying participating fully in their creative process."
 workQuoteSource: "Nathan Wheatly, Director"
 workURL: "https://engenuiti.com"
 workWeb: "engenuiti.com"